In a practice — raising one’s own food — that’s full of satisfying activity, there’s little as satisfying as planting your own organic garden.

 For alkaline (high pH) soils: (you live in the west, where rainfall is low): Once again, start with compost, as alkaline soils generally lack organic matter.
 Beyond that, any of several additives will help correct this problem, and you can choose between them on the basis of their other qualities.
 Elemental sulfur, which is sold in the form of small “split-pea” pellets, will add the essential plant nutrient, while peat moss will add organic matter.

-Note: Bathe plants with a weak solution of compost tea before transplanting.
+Bathe plants with a weak solution of liquid kelp prior to transplanting.
 Dousing them with a super-strong, synthetic fertilizer can send them into some botanical version of shock, so go light.

 Handle plants gently when transplanting.
 Any bruising or damage will set them back or leave them vulnerable to viruses or pests.
 Be careful to keep leaves free of dirt, as many fungi and viruses live in soil.